-Permethrin and Pyrethroids
+Permethrin and pyrethroids

 Permethrin is a synthetic pyrethroid.
-Pyrethrins are compounds of six pyrethroids used in insecticides and is toxic.
+Pyrethrins are compounds of six pyrethroids.
+They are often used in insecticides and are toxic.
 Pyrethroids break down the sodium ion channel in nerves, leading to paralysis and death when ingested by insects.
 They also lead to similar symptoms in humans.

-If you know your cat is reacting badly to Raid or another flea or pet treatment, wash him in warm, soapy water to remove any residue of the treatment.
-Use thick rubber gloves when you wash your cat, he is likely going to struggle and claw at you.
+If you know your cat is reacting badly to Raid flea spray or another flea or pet treatment, wash him in warm, soapy water to remove any residue of the treatment.
+Use thick rubber gloves when you wash your cat, as he is likely going to struggle and claw at you.
 Use Dawn or Ivory soap and make sure not to get it in his eyes.
 Take him to your veterinarian afterward.

-Consider using an organic, nontoxic flea treatment, such as Diatomaceous Earth, or vinegar or citrus based sprays.
+Consider using an organic, nontoxic flea treatment, such as diatomaceous earth, or vinegar or citrus-based sprays.
 Vacuum and wash bedding every three days, and comb your cat every day.